How to get the most out of your lessons:

 You assigned me a lot of stuff!
 Do I really need to do all this every day?

-Not necessarily.
-When you’re struggling with a new and difficult concept, it may be better to learn a few key patterns perfectly than to do several pages poorly.
-As the concept becomes more familiar, you can get through more and more of the patterns.
-Many of the things we work on are meant to be assimilated slowly, sometimes taking years to fully assimilate.
-Of course, very ambitious students will want to practice everything I assign, plus a whole lot more!
+And many of the things we work on are meant to be assimilated slowly, sometimes taking years to fully assimilate.
+Of course, very ambitious students will want to practice everything I assign, and a lot more!

 How many hours?

 Every student should try to play at least 30 minutes per day.
-Serious middle- and high- school students should practice 1-2 hours per day.
-For reference, most excellent professional drummers practiced a minimum of 3-5 hours (or more) every day, for a period of at least several years at some point in their lives.
+Serious middle and high school students should practice 1-2 hours per day.
+For reference, most excellent professional drummers practiced a minimum of 3-5 hours every day, for a period of at least several years at some point in their lives.

 Should I use a metronome?